lbrenman/hashicorp-vault-codespace-nginx/README.md

 | Password | `demo1234` |

 > Find your Base URL in the **Ports** tab — copy the forwarded address for port `8100`.
+> Note that you do not need /v1 in the Base URL as it is managed in Nginx

 ---